SJ-SCM/SMARTFARM/README.md

           multiply by 3600 for 1 hour
           -> 1 800 000 joules per hour per square meter

-          multiply with the hours of daylight at 15 hours -> 27 000 000 joules per square meter per day
+          multiply with the hours in the case of 15 hours of daylight -> 27 000 000 joules per square meter per day

           divide by 1 000 000 to get the amount in megajoules per square meter per day